September 30, 2024

 • Spinach or kale

-Soya milk is an excellent source of plant-based protein.
+Soy milk is an excellent source of plant-based protein.
 Packed with essential nutrients like calcium, iron, and magnesium.
 Try and buy an organic one with minimal fillers and artificial sweeteners.
+If preferred, use organic dairy milk.

 Banana